berendgort/agentic-identity/JOB.md

 ### Professional Identity
 "I'm an AI Inference Engineer specializing in optimizing large language models for production.
 I've contributed to major frameworks like TensorRT-LLM and lm-evaluation-harness, and I'm known for my work on extreme model optimization—achieving 425 inferences/sec in production while reducing latency by 67% through novel compression techniques."

-### LinkedIn Summary (Target)
+### LinkedIn Summary (Universal Version)
-"AI Inference Engineer | LLM Optimization & Deployment | TensorRT, Triton, HuggingFace
+"Research Engineer | LLM Systems & Agent Evaluation | PhD Candidate

-I architect high-performance inference systems that bring cutting-edge LLMs from research to production.
-With expertise in TensorRT, NVIDIA Triton, and model optimization, I've built pipelines serving 425 inferences/second while maintaining 99.99% uptime.

-My work focuses on making flagship models (Llama, Gemma, Mistral) faster, cheaper, and more efficient through quantization, kernel optimization, and novel compression techniques.
-I contribute to open-source projects like TensorRT-LLM and lm-evaluation-harness, and I'm passionate about pushing the boundaries of what's possible in production AI systems.
+I bridge research and production systems—building LLM infrastructure that scales while advancing agent capabilities through novel evaluation frameworks.

+**Research:** Published 5+ papers on transformers, attention mechanisms, and agent systems.
+Built custom LLM evaluation frameworks and developed AgentEdge multi-agent framework (2.76× improvement in orchestration success).

+**Engineering:** Deployed production inference serving 425 req/sec with 99.99% uptime using NVIDIA Triton.
+Optimized models reducing latency 67% and energy consumption 13%.
+Secured MareNostrum 5 HPC allocation for large-scale training.

+**Currently:** PhD in AI at Universitat Politècnica de Catalunya (finishing March 2026), focusing on LLM-powered agent systems and production ML infrastructure.

-🛠 Core Skills: TensorRT-LLM, NVIDIA Triton, Model Quantization, vLLM, PyTorch, ONNX, Kubernetes, MLOps, HPC, GPU Optimization
+🛠 Core Skills: PyTorch, LLM Evaluation, Multi-Agent Systems, Production Inference (Triton), MLOps, Kubernetes, HPC, Transformer Architectures

-📚 PhD in AI (2026) | 5+ peer-reviewed publications | Active open-source contributor"
+📚 5+ publications | Active open-source contributor | Passionate about systems that empower humans"

-### Interview Pitch (Target)
-"I've spent the past 2+ years building production AI infrastructure at scale.
-I architected an inference pipeline that handles 425 requests/second using NVIDIA Triton, and I've optimized models to reduce latency by 67% while cutting energy consumption by 13%.

-Recently, I've been deep in LLM optimization—working with Llama-3, Gemma, and Mistral, using TensorRT-LLM for quantization and optimization.
-I've contributed to the lm-evaluation-harness and built custom evaluation frameworks for agent reasoning capabilities.

-What excites me about NVIDIA is the opportunity to work on the frontier of AI inference at petaFLOP scale, optimizing flagship models that millions of people will use.
-I want to push the boundaries of what's possible in production inference systems."

 ---

-## Final Thoughts

-**The REAL insight:** You already have 95%+ of the skills needed for your dream job.
-The gap is NOT technical—it's visibility.

-**What You Have (That NVIDIA Wants):**
-1. ✅ **LLM Evaluation Expertise** - Built custom evaluation frameworks (just domain-specific, not public)
-2. ✅ **Flagship Model Experience** - Trained/optimized major LLM architectures in research
-3. ✅ **Production Inference at Scale** - 425 req/sec with NVIDIA Triton
-4. ✅ **HPC Experience** - MareNostrum 5 (hundreds of petaFLOPS)
-5. ✅ **Production MLOps** - 99.99% uptime systems

-**The "Gap" (2 months of work):**
-1. **Public Visibility** - Translate domain-specific evaluation work to OpenLLM/HELM/lm-eval
-2. **Narrative** - Reframe "network orchestration" → "LLM inference optimization"
-3. **TensorRT Bridge** - Connect existing Triton work to TensorRT-LLM

-**Timeline Reality Check:**
-- **Week 1-4:** Apply evaluation expertise to public benchmarks → 2 projects
-- **Week 5-6:** Rebrand LinkedIn/resume to emphasize LLM work
-- **Week 7-8:** Bridge Triton→TensorRT gap + start applications
-- **Week 9-12:** Interview at NVIDIA/OpenAI/Anthropic

-**You're not learning new skills.
-You're making existing skills visible to the right audience.**
+### Interview Pitches (Tailored by Company)

+**For DeepMind (Research Scientist, LLMs):**
+"I'm a Research Engineer working at the intersection of LLM capabilities and agent systems.
+I've published 5+ papers and built the AgentEdge framework—a multi-agent system that improved orchestration success rates by 2.76×.

+What makes my work unique is the focus on *controllability*—I developed custom evaluation frameworks to measure how well LLMs perform as reasoning agents, assessing planning, tool-use, and multi-step decision-making.
+I've also deployed these systems at scale, serving 425 requests/second in production.

+I'm excited about DeepMind's mission to empower humans rather than replace them.
+My PhD research on agent systems aligns perfectly with your team's focus on controllability and practical applications.
+I want to advance research that gives people better tools while ensuring we understand and control these powerful models."

+**For Meta (Research Scientist, Systems/ML):**
+"I'm a Research Engineer who ships production systems and publishes research.
+Over the past 2+ years, I've built production ML infrastructure serving 425 inferences/second with 99.99% uptime using NVIDIA Triton, Kubernetes, and MLOps best practices.

+On the research side, I've published 5+ papers on transformer architectures and agent systems.
+I developed AgentEdge—a multi-agent framework that improved success rates 2.76×—and created novel lightweight models (AERO, OmniFORE) that reduced inference latency by 67%.

+I'm excited about Meta because you value the hybrid of strong engineering and research impact.
+I contribute to open source, I build systems that scale, and I publish—exactly what you're looking for.
+I want to work on problems where I can push both the research frontier and ship systems that billions of people use."

+**For NVIDIA (Deep Learning Engineer, LLM Evaluation):**
+"I've spent the past 2+ years building production LLM infrastructure at scale.
+I architected an inference pipeline handling 425 requests/second using NVIDIA Triton, and I've optimized models to reduce latency by 67% while cutting energy consumption by 13%.

+My PhD research involved building custom LLM evaluation frameworks from scratch—designing metrics, validating model performance, and assessing flagship models on complex reasoning tasks.
+I've also secured access to MareNostrum 5 HPC (hundreds of petaFLOPS) for large-scale training and optimization.

+What excites me about NVIDIA is the opportunity to work on the frontier of LLM evaluation at petaFLOP scale, developing methodologies to assess the next generation of foundation models.
+I want to help bring Gemma, Llama-3, and future models to production as optimized NIMs, pushing what's possible in inference systems."

 ---

+## Final Thoughts: You're a Research Engineer (And That's Perfect)

+**The REAL insight:** You already have 95%+ of what DeepMind, Meta, and NVIDIA want.
+The gap is NOT technical—it's positioning.

+### What All Three Companies Want (And You Have):

+**1. Research + Engineering Hybrid** ← Your Unique Strength
+- ✅ Strong publication record (5+ papers at IEEE conferences)
+- ✅ Production systems at scale (425 req/sec, 99.99% uptime)
+- ✅ PhD in AI (finishing March 2026)
+- **This hybrid is RARE and VALUABLE**

+**2. LLM/Foundation Model Expertise**
+- ✅ Trained/optimized flagship LLM architectures
+- ✅ Built custom evaluation frameworks from scratch
+- ✅ Deep understanding of transformers, attention, agents

+**3. Production Infrastructure**
+- ✅ NVIDIA Triton inference at scale
+- ✅ HPC experience (MareNostrum 5 - petaFLOP scale)
+- ✅ MLOps, Kubernetes, Docker, distributed systems

+**4. Novel Research Angles**
+- ✅ Agent systems (AgentEdge - 2.76× improvement)
+- ✅ Model compression (AERO - 67% latency reduction)
+- ✅ Custom evaluation methodologies

+### The "Gap" (8 Weeks of Visibility Work)

+**Week 1-4:** Build public LLM portfolio
+- 2 projects demonstrating evaluation + agent expertise
+- Open source contributions to lm-eval, Transformers
+- Blog posts showing deep technical understanding

+**Week 5-6:** Complete rebranding
+- LinkedIn: "Research Engineer | LLM Systems"
+- 3 tailored resumes (DeepMind, Meta, NVIDIA)
+- Personal website with portfolio

+**Week 7-8:** Targeted positioning + applications
+- Choose 1 additional project based on priority company
+- Apply to 5-7 companies with customized materials
+- Get warm intros through LinkedIn

+**Week 9-12:** Interview loops

+### Company-Specific Angles:

+**DeepMind:** "I build agent systems that empower humans + evaluate LLM controllability"
+**Meta:** "I ship production ML systems at scale + publish research"
+**NVIDIA:** "I optimize LLM inference + build evaluation frameworks"

+### You're Not Transitioning Careers

+You're a Research Engineer who's been working in a niche domain (network orchestration).
+Now you're repositioning that work for a broader LLM audience.
+Same skills, different framing.

+**You're not learning.
+You're translating.**

+---

-## 🎯 Next Action (Start TODAY)
+## 🎯 Next Action (Start THIS WEEK)

-### This Week (Week 1):
+### Week 1: Launch Public LLM Portfolio

-**Monday-Tuesday:**
+**Day 1-2: Setup & Planning**
-- [ ] Install lm-evaluation-harness (30 minutes)
+- [ ] Set up lm-evaluation-harness locally (30 min)
-- [ ] Read OpenLLM Leaderboard methodology docs (2 hours)
+- [ ] Review OpenLLM Leaderboard + HELM methodology (2 hours)
 - [ ] Review your paper's evaluation framework (1 hour)

-**Wednesday-Friday:**
+- [ ] Decide which company to prioritize (DeepMind/Meta/NVIDIA)
+- [ ] Choose project angle based on priority

+**Day 3-5: Execute First Project**
-- [ ] Apply your evaluation methodology to Llama-3 vs Gemma
+- [ ] **Option A (Universal):** Port your domain-specific evaluation to lm-eval
-- [ ] Run evaluations using lm-eval on reasoning/math tasks
+  - Evaluate Llama-3 vs Gemma on reasoning tasks
+  - Compare with public benchmarks
-- [ ] Start writing blog post draft
+  - Start blog post draft

+- [ ] **Option B (Agent Focus - DeepMind):** Agent reasoning evaluation framework
+  - Build evaluation suite for planning/tool-use
+  - Test on Llama-3, Gemma, Mistral
+  - Strong research angle

+- [ ] **Option C (Systems Focus - Meta):** Production inference optimization study
+  - Optimize existing Triton pipeline
+  - Document architecture + performance
+  - Strong engineering angle

 **Weekend:**
-- [ ] Finish blog post: "From Domain-Specific to General LLM Evaluation"
+- [ ] Finish blog post with methodology, results, code
-- [ ] Publish on personal site
+- [ ] Publish on personal site (or Medium/Substack if you don't have one)
-- [ ] Share on LinkedIn + HuggingFace Discord
+- [ ] Share on LinkedIn, HuggingFace Discord, Reddit (r/MachineLearning, r/LocalLLaMA)
+- [ ] Upload code to GitHub with good documentation

-### Week 2:
+### Week 2: Build Momentum
-- [ ] Build agent reasoning evaluation framework (leverage AgentEdge knowledge)
+- [ ] Second project (choose different angle from Week 1)
-- [ ] Submit to lm-eval as contribution OR publish as standalone tool
+- [ ] Make 3-5 contributions to open source repos
 - [ ] Second blog post

-**Then:** Weeks 3-4 → Rebranding.
-Weeks 5-6 → TensorRT bridge.
-Weeks 7-8 → Applications.
+- [ ] Start engaging with target companies' engineers on LinkedIn

+### Weeks 3-4: Continue building + start rebranding
+### Weeks 5-6: Complete rebranding
+### Weeks 7-8: Applications

 ---

-🚀 **YOU'RE 95% THERE - JUST NEED TO SHOW WHAT YOU'VE ALREADY BUILT!**
+## 🎉 Final Pep Talk

+**YOU'RE 95% READY.**

+You're not a network engineer trying to break into AI.
+You're a Research Engineer with 5 publications, production systems at scale, and custom LLM evaluation expertise.

+The "gap" isn't learning—it's showing what you've already built to the right audience.

+**2 months of focused visibility work = interviews at DeepMind, Meta, NVIDIA.**

-**The hardest part isn't learning—it's resisting impostor syndrome.
+**The hardest part is resisting impostor syndrome.
 You have the credentials.
 Now make them visible.**

+🚀 **LET'S GO!**